 Like all negative item disputes, it’s entirely possible to complete the process on your own.
 However, removing a bankruptcy from your credit report early can be a lengthy and tedious process that doesn’t guarantee results.

-You can dispute the bankruptcy either by stating an inaccuracy of the information included in your credit report or by asking the credit bureau how it verified your bankruptcy.
+You can dispute the bankruptcy either by stating an inaccuracy of the information on your credit report or by asking the credit bureau how it verified your bankruptcy.
 As with any dispute, they must respond to your procedural request letter within 30 days.

 In most cases, they’ll say that they verified it with the courts, but this is unlikely.
-You must then contact the court to ask how they verified your bankruptcy.
+So you must then contact the court to ask how they verified your bankruptcy.

 If they respond that they never verified it, you should get that statement in writing, send it to the credit bureau, and ask them to remove the bankruptcy.